Services and Programs /

 Before connecting to the university network, you should ensure that your system meets the following security requirements:

 Once you're ready to connect, you can configure your computer for network access using our instructions for Windows (PDF) or Mac (PDF).
+You can also view our device-specific video guides below.

 You can register and connect your iPhone or iPad using our instructions for Mac (PDF).
 If you have questions or encounter problems, please contact the IT Help Desk for further assistance at 614-236-6508 or email@example.com.